johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-12-serialising-aspnet-method-calls-for-later-execution/index.md

 hide_table_of_contents: false
 ---

 Let's start with "why".
-Imagine you have an operation that you'd like to perform, but you need an explicit record of what method is to be executed, and it needs to be approved by a third party before execution takes place.
+Imagine you have an operation that you'd like to perform, but before that operation is performed, some other things need to take place first.
+Maybe it needs to be approved by someone, maybe you need an explicit record of what method is to be executed.

-Now you could, if course, build a mechanism to manually cater for each method call.
-But that's a lot of work and given we potentially want to do this a lot, wouldn't scale particularly well.
-What would start as a simple mechanism would grow and grow very quickly.
+Now you could build a mechanism to manually cater for each scenario that triggered a method call.
+But that's a lot of boilerplate code for each implementation, and given we might want to cater for many scenarios, it wouldn't scale particularly well as an approach.

 So how can we take a method call, serialise it, perhaps store it in a database, and then later rehydrate and execute?